infectedxd/Xfected-Selfbot/readme.md

    pip install -r requirements.txt
    ```

-5. Open the `python main.py` file in a text editor and go to line 41.
+5. Create a new file as `.env` and open it

 6. Set your Discord User ID as an env named `userid`.